Erin McGathy

-Erin McGathy is an American podcast host, artist, and comedian.
+Erin McGathy is an American / Irish podcast host, artist, and comedian.
 She hosted the podcast This Feels Terrible, appeared and improvised in Harmontown, and co-hosted Human Conversation with Wayne Federman.

 Early life

-McGathy was born in Japan and her family spent time in Italy, Texas and Florida before settling in San Diego, California.
+McGathy was born in Japan and her family spent time in Italy, Texas, and Florida before settling in San Diego, California.
 She is the daughter of a military chaplain.
 Her mother died when McGathy was a young teenager.
 She started in improvisational comedy in high school.
 She dropped out of university in San Francisco to join an improv group before moving to Los Angeles where she began performing with the Upright Citizens Brigade and podcasting.

 Career

-Her solo podcast about relationships, This Feels Terrible, premiered at UCB in 2010.
+Her solo show about relationships, This Feels Terrible, premiered at UCB in 2010.
 It later became a podcast, with McGathy interviewing comedians and friends about their relationships.
 Notable guests included comedians Marc Maron, Dan Harmon, Wayne Federman, and director Rob Schrab.

 McGathy became a frequent guest and "comptroller" on the Harmontown podcast.
 McGathy was a regular character on the show's Dungeons & Dragons segment and subsequently a cast member in the spin-off animated series from Seeso, HarmonQuest.

 Beginning in March 2015, McGathy co-hosts the podcast Human Conversation with comedian Wayne Federman, in which the two discuss various, oft-delightful and meandering topics, without the aid of technology.